-Keep in mind, you are still responsible for paying any copayments, coinsurance, and deductibles you owe.
+Keep in mind, you are still responsible for paying any copayments, coinsurance, and deductibles you owe as part of your plan.

-All your service-related expenses are covered by Medicare if it is a participating provider who accepts Medicare assignment.
-You are responsible for your portion (copay, deductible, and coinsurance).
+All your Part A–related expenses are covered by Medicare if you receive them through a participating provider who accepts Medicare assignment.
+You are responsible for your portion, including any copay, deductible, and coinsurance costs.

-In some cases, you may need to file a claim if the facility doesn’t file the claim or if you receive a bill from a provider because the provider or supplier is not contracted with Medicare.
+In some cases, you may need to file a claim if the facility fails to file the claim or if you receive a bill from a provider because the provider or supplier does not participate with Medicare.

 You can check the status of all your covered expense claims in two ways:

-Medicare does not pay for services outside the U.S. except under special conditions like an emergency when a U.S. doctor or facility is not close by.
+Medicare does not pay for services outside the United States except under special conditions like an emergency when a U.S. doctor or facility is not close by.
 Medicare determines these cases on an individual basis after you submit a claim.

 Medicare Advantage or Part C works a bit differently since it is private insurance.
 In addition to Part A and Part B coverage, you can get extra coverage like dental, vision, prescription drugs, and more.